-User provisioning, identification and authentication processes are documented in the account management standard operating procedure, which covers criteria, procedures, roles and responsibilities, and applicable security and privacy controls in accordance with applicable Federal and VA policies, procedures, and standards.
+User provisioning and identification and authentication processes are documented in the Millennium/EHR Core user account provisioning and access control SOP.
+The SOP covers criteria, procedures, roles and responsibilities, and applicable security and privacy controls in accordance with applicable Federal and VA policies, procedures, and standards.